Kendell Foster Crossen: Biography

 Kendell Foster Crossen was born in Albany, Ohio (outside Athens), the only child of farmers Sam Crossen and Clo Foster Crossen.
 He attended Rio Grande College in Ohio on a football scholarship.
 He was an amateur boxer and worked at jobs ranging from carnival barker to insurance investigator.
 In the 1930s he was employed as a writer on Works Progress Administration (WPA) projects, including a New York City Guidebook, before becoming editor of Detective Fiction Weekly in 1936.

 In the 1940s he wrote pulp detective fiction and novels under his own name as well as the pseudonyms Richard Foster, M.E.
 Chaber, Christopher Monig, Clay Richards, Bennett Barley, and others.
-He originated the pulp and comic book character the Green Lama, a crime-fighting Buddhist superhero whose powers emerged upon the recitation of the Tibetan mantra "om mani padme hum.
-He wrote hundreds of radio scripts for Suspense, The Saint, Mystery Theater, and others.
+He originated the pulp and comic book character the Green Lama, a crime-fighting Buddhist superhero whose powers emerged upon the recitation of the Tibetan mantra "Om mani padme hum".
+He wrote hundreds of radio scripts for The Green Lama, Suspense, The Saint, Mystery Theater, and others.
 His later television credits include 77 Sunset Strip, The Man from Blackhawk, Man and the Challenge, and Perry Mason.
 Crossen was one of the founders of the Mystery Writers of America and the uncredited editor of its first anthology, Murder Cavalcade (1946).

 In the 1950s Crossen began writing science fiction for publications such as Thrilling Wonder Stories, including the humorous Manning Draco stories about an intergalactic insurance investigator (four of which are collected in Once Upon a Star: A Novel of the Future, 1953).
 His novels in the genre are Year of Consent (1954), dealing with an America run by tyrannical "social engineers", and The Rest Must Die (1959), about survivors of a nuclear catastrophe in New York City.
 Novellas include Passport to Pax (1952) and Things of Distinction (1952).
 He edited two sci-fi anthologies, Adventures in Tomorrow (1951) and Future Tense (1952).

 Crossen's papers and works are collected at the Howard Gotlieb Archival Research Center at Boston University.